Research Report

 03 - DOLLAR INDEX

 DXY: C&C’s previous research – reported a primary uptrend for DXY, after making a high of 109.87 (52-week high).
 Later, following a 52-week low of 95.80.
-DXY has made a double bottom pattern and taken a retest from its support and broke out in daily TF and trying to test its resistance made a high of 98.26 and a low of 97.79 on Tuesday and now hovering around 98.19.
-Investors look ahead to ISM Non-Manufacturing DATA which will release Today is going to impact the DXY significantly.
+DXY has made a double bottom pattern and taken a retest from its support and broke out in daily TF and trying to test its resistance made a high of 97.33 and a low of 96.80 on Monday and now hovering around 97.14.
+CB Consumer Confidence DATA which will release today, is going to impact the DXY significantly.

 04 - VIX

-VIX: VIX is trading at 17.41 while writing the report, it traded Lower after making a high of 17.73 in the previous trading session and previous low 17.32 finally closed at 17.39.
-ISM Non-Manufacturing DATA which will release Today is going to impact the VIX significantly.
+VIX: VIX is trading at 16.61 while writing the report, it traded Lower after making a high of 17.65 in the previous trading session and previous low 16.50 finally closed at 16.80.
+CB Consumer Confidence DATA which will release today, is going to impact the VIX significantly.

 05 - FOREX OUTLOOK